MykolaKud/Brazilian_E-com_Analytics_project/README.md

 ## Data exploration

-Initially, we check the dataset for missing (NULL) values.
+Initially, Let's check the dataset for missing (NULL) values.
 This is done using the following SQL query:

 [Checking for null-values SQL query](https://github.com/MykolaKud/Brazilian_E-com_Analytics_project/blob/9101b7ad5656760146955be6b906459bf2e9aa1d/Preparing_dataset_for%20analysis/Checking%20for%20null-values.sql)